 Full name of child

 Date of birth

 Parent's name

 Parent's job title

 Tick the box below if you it describes your child's circumstances.

-Children of members of staff 2 who have been employed at this school 3 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage.
+Children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage.

-l confirm n that I have submitted a LA Common Application Form.
+I confirm that I have submitted a LA Common Application Form.

 Your name Date

 Please sign here

-This form should be scanned and emailed to admissions@devon.gov.uk or return it to:

-am, Room L60, County Hall, Exeter EX2 4QG ace, Plymouth, Devon PL4 7PG
+This form should be scanned and emailed to the school or return it to the school at: Bernice Terrace, Plymouth, Devon PL4 7PG

-1 If you are completing a common application form from another LA without a tick box for exceptional need, you should put a note in the reasons for your preference to say you are requesting exceptional need priority and will provide the required supporting evidence using this Supplementary Information Form.
+&lt;sup>1 If you are completing a common application form from another LA without a tick box for children of staff, you should put a note in the reasons for your preference to say you are requesting this priority.

-2 A child will be eligible if the member of staff is either the natural or adoptive parent or other person with parental responsibility or any person living in the same household and acting as the child's parent.
+&lt;sup>2 A child will be eligible if the member of staff is either the natural or adoptive parent or other person with parental responsibility or any person living in the same household and acting as the child's parent.

-3 This will be any salaried person employed at this school when the application is made.
+&lt;sup>3 This will be any salaried person employed at this school when the application is made.
 Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
 This will be at the member of staff's base school.
 Where that can't be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.